jseto/web-wish-to-go/src/pages/index-data/slides/click-the-hearts.md

 image: ../../../images/click-on-the-hearts-animation.gif
 ---

-## Let Readers to Like your Posts
+## A Travel Bucket List

-Click on the hearts shown by the plugin next to your posts to add them to the **Travel Bucket List**.
+Your readers can click on the hearts ❤️ shown by the plugin to **Bookmark your posts**.